ArctosDB/documentation-wiki/_documentation/container.markdown

 That is the functional model in its entirety.
 Physical specimen-bits ARE containers, and they can be put into other containers, which are arbitrary curatorial declarations hopefully arranged in some useful fashion, such as bones in boxes on shelves.
-Barcodes (“machine-readable code” – 2D codes, RFID, etc.) are just machine-readable proxies to container_id.
+Barcodes ("machine-readable code" – 2D codes, RFID, etc.) are just machine-readable proxies to container_id.
 Labels are (less reliable) human-readable proxies to container_id.
 Dimensions, container_type, procedures to disallow infinite recursion, etc. – everything else about the model – are